 While this offender was not Aboriginal, court document notes that she faced many challenges in her life before the arrest, including growing up in foster care, becoming a single mother as a teenager and then having the Children’s Aid Society apprehend her children.
 She “may well have been vulnerable to suggestion to import cocaine,” the judgment reads.

 The trial judge, however, did not accept that there was compulsion short of duress, finding that the appellant voluntarily imported the cocaine, before imposing a six-year-and-three-month sentence.
+The appellate court upheld that sentence, noting that the trial judge gave consideration to the anti-Black racism and tough personal circumstances the woman faced before her arrest.

 While the term “deterrence” is not used in the appeal court decision, it can be assumed that it was one of the reasons for upholding her sentence.
 It is a line of thinking that is used each day at all levels of the court.